phan/phan/internal/CLI-HELP.md

   (i.e. they are declared once (as a constant expression) and never modified).
   This is almost entirely false positives for most coding styles.
   Implies --unused-variable-detection

+ --debug-emitted-issues={basic,verbose}
+  Print backtraces of emitted issues which weren't suppressed to stderr.

+ --debug-signal-handler
+  Set up a signal handler that can handle interrupts, SIGUSR1, and SIGUSR2.
+  This requires pcntl, and slows down Phan.
+When this option is enabled,

+  Ctrl-C (kill -INT <pid>) can be used to make Phan stop and print a crash report.
+  (This is useful for diagnosing why Phan or a plugin is slow or not responding) kill -USR1 <pid> can be used to print a backtrace and continue running. kill -USR2 <pid> can be used to print a backtrace, plus values of parameters, and continue running.

  --language-server-on-stdin
   Start the language server (For the Language Server protocol).